NeuserThomas/project-system-design/README.md

 # project-system-design
 System design project: Bioscoop system

-This repository contains all the folders/ files related to the Bioscoop system project made for the course System Design 2019-2020.
+This repository contains all the folders/ files related to the Bioscoop system project for the course System Design 2019-2020.